header2

 Procedure for Attending

-Registrations for the Plasma Sciences Expo will be confirmed on a first come basis.
+Registrations for the Plasma Science Expo will be confirmed on a first come basis.

 Scheduling Recommendations

-Arrival and departure schedules are a must in order to ensure that all students enjoy a quality visit with the scientists and the Plasma Sciences Expo exhibits.
+Arrival and departure schedules are required to ensure that all students enjoy a quality visit with the scientists and exhibits.

 School visits are scheduled in 90 minute intervals.